What Happens When your Correction Source Drops?

 Base station maintenance or local service outage

-If your GNSS receiver cannot achieve RTK Fix, it automatically applies the best available correction source for your environment.
-The table below lists the correction sources in the order that the receiver attempts to use them.
+If your GNSS receiver cannot achieve an RTK Fix, it automatically applies the best available correction source for your environment and your device capabilities.

 Correction Source | Accuracy | Subscription Required? |